royzen01/Azure_Honeypot/README.md

 ## Decription

-For this lab, I wanted to get some hands-on experience using Azure and Sentinel, so I decided to create VM and open it up to the world to make it vulnerable to attacks.
+For this lab, I wanted to get some hands-on experience using Azure and Sentinel, so I decided to create a Virtual Machine and open it up to the world to make it vulnerable to attacks.

 This lab will utilize Azure to host a Windows 10 VM.
-I will also create a Log Analytics workspace which will retrieve logs from the victim machine.
-Finally, I will setup Sentinel to retrieve logs from the workspace and plot on it on a live map to show the origin of the different attacks.
+I will also create a Log Analytics workspace that will retrieve logs from the victim machine.
+Finally, I will set up Sentinel to retrieve logs from the workspace and plot on it on a live map to show the origin of the different attacks.

 ## Skills in practice